 If you’re a franchisor or multi-location business, being able to articulate how you stack up in your sector, where you’re aiming, and how you’re going to get there is crucial to growth.
 The same is true for customers in many industries.
 If you can show prospects how your brand measures up and that you’re diligently monitoring and improving your practices, that will go a long way towards winning referrals and inspiring loyalty.

-At Listen360, we absolutely love benchmarks and the deep diving data that helps us all be better at what we do.
-Right now, we’re working on a very exciting benchmark report using data from thousands of businesses and millions of customers to shed some light on customer experience best practices.
+At Listen360, we absolutely love benchmarks and the deep-diving data that helps us all be better at what we do.
+We’ve published a very exciting benchmark report using data from thousands of businesses and millions of customers to shed some light on customer experience best practices.
 It will provide some great insights, and we want you to have it!
-We’ll be releasing more about it soon, so stay tuned!
+Check out the 2019 Customer Loyalty Benchmark here.